1backend/1backend/docs-source/docs/running-the-server/backend-environment-variables.md

 - Terminate TLS (HTTPS) at the edge.
 - Serve automated certificates via ACME.
 - Route external requests based on domain names.

+## `OB_EDGE_PROXY_AUTOCERT_OFF`

+Disables automatic TLS certificate management via autocert.
+By default, autocert runs in production to handle HTTPS certificates.
+Use this flag in testing environments or when managing certificates externally.

+## `OB_EDGE_PROXY_HTTP_PORT`

+Sets the HTTP port for the edge proxy.
+In production, this must be `80`.
+Any other value is only for testing purposes.

+## `OB_EDGE_PROXY_HTTPS_PORT`

+Sets the HTTPS port for the edge proxy.
+In production, this must be `443`.
+Any other value is only useful in testing.

 ## `OB_ENCRYPTION_KEY`